Hannibal (2001 film): Critical response

-The reviews for Hannibal were mixed.
-On Rotten Tomatoes, the film holds an approval rating of 40% based on 171 reviews, with an average rating of 5.1/10.
+The reviews for Hannibal were mixed-to-negative.
+On Rotten Tomatoes, the film holds an approval rating of 39% based on 175 reviews.
 The website's critical consensus reads, "While superbly acted and stylishly filmed, Hannibal lacks the character interaction between the two leads which made the first movie so engrossing."
-On Metacritic, the film has a rating of 57 out of 100 from 36 reviews.
+On Metacritic, the film has a rating of 57 out of 100 from 36 reviews, indicating "mixed or average" reviews.
 Audiences surveyed by CinemaScore gave the film a grade "C+" on scale of A to F.

 Time magazine wrote: "A banquet of creepy, gory or grotesque incidents is on display in Hannibal.
 But this superior sequel has romance in its dark heart."
 Empire magazine gave it two out of five stars, calling it "laughable to just plain boring, Hannibal is toothless to the end."
 David Thomson, writing in the British Film Institute magazine Sight & Sound, praised the film.
 "It works.
 It's smart, good-looking, sexy, fun ... dirty, naughty and knowing."
 Thomson does make clear he is a great fan of director Ridley Scott's work.
 He adds: "It is, literally, that Hannibal Lecter has become such a household joke that he can't be dreadful again.
 It seems clear that Anthony Hopkins and Scott saw that, and planned accordingly.
 That's how the movie was saved."
 Variety magazine in its review said "Hannibal is not as good as Lambs ... ultimately more shallow and crass at its heart than its predecessor, Hannibal is nevertheless tantalizing, engrossing and occasionally startling."

 A negative review in The Guardian claimed that what was wrong with the film was carried over from the book: "The result is an inflated, good-looking bore of a movie.
 The Silence of the Lambs was a marvelous thing.
 This, by contrast, is barely okey-dokey."
 Roger Ebert gave the film 2.5 stars out of 4, and described Hannibal as "a carnival geek show elevated in the direction of art.
-It never quite gets there, but it tries with every fiber of its craft to redeem its pulp origins, and we must give it credit for the courage of its depravity", and although he was "left with admiration for Scott's craft in pulling [it] off at all, and making it watchable", and praised the Mason Verger character as "a superb joining of skill and diabolical imagination," as well as Hopkins' performance as Lecter, which he described as "fascinating every second he is on the screen", he concluded, "I cannot approve of the movie, not because of its violence, which belongs to the Grand Guignol tradition, but because the underlying story lacks the fascination of Silence of the Lambs."
+It never quite gets there, but it tries with every fiber of its craft to redeem its pulp origins, and we must give it credit for the courage of its depravity," and although he was "left with admiration for Scott's craft in pulling [it] off at all, and making it watchable", and praised the Mason Verger character as "a superb joining of skill and diabolical imagination," as well as Hopkins' performance as Lecter, which he described as "fascinating every second he is on the screen," he concluded, "I cannot approve of the movie, not because of its violence, which belongs to the Grand Guignol tradition, but because the underlying story lacks the fascination of Silence of the Lambs."